bowren/mdbasic/README.md

 <i>Other Features:</i><br>
 MDBASIC supports numeric constants of base 2 (binary %), 8 (octal @) or 16 (hexadecimal $).<br>
 The functions VALB, VALO and VALH (respectively) convert strings of these number bases.
 The NOT expression short-hand is the exclamation point.
-REM (remark) short-hand<br>
-is the apostrophe.
+REM (remark) short-hand is the apostrophe.
 See examples below:<br>
 <pre style="font-family:'Courier New'">
 B1 = %00001111     :'DECIMAL VALUE OF 15 FROM BINARY CONSTANT %00001111
 B2 = VALB("1111")  :'DECIMAL VALUE OF 15 FROM BINARY STRING "1111"